decentdao/fractal-docs/subdaos/create.md

 ## Overview

-Creating a Fractal **subDAO** deploys a new Safe{WALLET} contract, with an attached governance module.
+Creating a Fractal **subDAO** deploys a new Safe{Wallet} contract, with an attached governance module.

 At the end of the subDAO creation flow a proposal is submitted to the parentDAO, which must be passed by the parent in order to successfully deploy the DAO.